Open quantum systems & Quantum information

 • Quantum thermodynamics & optical diagnostics (atomic thermal machines, thermometry, etc.)

-• Adiabatic control by laser fields & control of optimized open systems (atoms/spins entangled with an environment, in a thermal bath, etc.)
+• Control of quantum systems (atoms/spins entangled with an environment, in a thermal bath, etc.) by adiabatic, optimal or reservoir engineering methods.

 • Quantum information theory: quantum correlations, entanglement and coherence